fbpx

 Rigid luxury vinyl tile uses an easy-click installation through a tongue and groove system and is installed to float over the subfloor.
 It does not require adhesives, so you can install it yourself.
 But, it’s always safe to leave it to the professionals.

 Rigid luxury vinyl tile is 100% waterproof and very easy to maintain.
-It has a strong rigid core made from a wood or plastic and stone composite core.
+It has a strong core made from wood or plastic and stone composite.
 As a luxury vinyl, it’s thicker and more resistant to the wear and tear of everyday life.

 Traditional Sheet Vinyl